zeddie888/skribbl-bot/README.md

 ## Usage

 For use on https://skribbl.io/
-Only use in Private Rooms
+(Only use in Private Rooms, advised)

 Run skribbl_bot.py:

-1. Paste in skribbl link and enter
+1. Paste in skribbl join link and enter

-2. When the host starts the game, in your run terminal, enter a random key and press enter
+2. When the host starts the game, in your run terminal, type a random letter and press enter.
+This will trigger the bot.

-3. Let the bot do the rest
+3. Let the bot do the rest.
+NOTE that this bot CANNOT draw.

 ## Future Updates